united-security-providers/usp-core-waap/src/docs/core-waap-CHANGELOG.md

   It will only bind to 0.0.0.0 when explicitly enabled.
 - **operator**: Removed metrics sidecar and all related settings; all metrics are now handled in the main container.

+## Removed config or runtime

+Normally occurs at the end of the deprecation period.

+- CRD removals (check with hussein)
+-

 ## Known Issues